James D. Long

-James (Jim) D. Long former member of the High Council of B'nei Noah, author, director, co-owner/operator of Lightcatcher Productions and Lightcatcher Books and former radio personality.
+James (Jim) D. Long is a former member of the High Council of B'nei Noah, author, director, co-owner/operator of Lightcatcher Productions and Lightcatcher Books and former radio personality.

 Radio

 Born in December 1948 in Swinton, Missouri, Long began his broadcast career as a disc jockey for his hometown radio station before graduating from High School.
 During the next 10 years, he worked as a journalist and program director in a number of cities including Houston and Dallas.

 Middle East adventures

 He relocated to Dallas in the 1990s and returned to broadcasting as Program Director of KGBS-Talk Radio.
 There, he interviewed Vendyl Jones and began working with the Vendyl Jones Research Institutes.
 He wrote and directed two documentaries, Digging Up the Future and Return to Gilgal, and participated in several archaeological excavations in the Middle East, documenting them on film and video.

 Long and his wife, Carol, met in Dallas, Texas and were later married in Israel.
 They later founded Lightcatcher, a publishing and film production company.